acumos/acumos-onnx-client/docs/tutorial/index.rst

-certificates : location of acumos certificates generated during the installation, you can also let this parameter empty (CURL_CA_BUNDLE:), in that case you will just receive a warning
+certificates : location of acumos certificates generated during the installation, you can also let this parameter empty (CURL_CA_BUNDLE:), in that case you will just receive a warning.

-proxy : The proxy you used to reach your acumos platform
+proxy : The proxy you used to reach your acumos platform.

-session : the on-boarding model push API URL, available in Acumos GUI in the ON-BOARDING MODEL web page.
+session : The on-boarding model push API URL, available in Acumos GUI in the ON-BOARDING MODEL page.

-On-board, by Command Line, the super_resolution model in Acumos platform with micro-service activation :
+To on-board, by CLI, the super_resolution model in Acumos platform with micro-service activation, use the following command line :

 .. code:: bash